paulfoley/Udacity_Nanodegree-Data_Analyst/TownCharts-County_Data/README.md

-# Data Explore - County Data
+# Project - TownCharts County Data

 [TownCharts](http://www.towncharts.com/) provides population data for us cities, towns, and areas in the US.
 We'll use this data to explore various features in counties across the US.

-## Population Exploration
+## Project Overview

 In this project, we will perform a data exploration on counties across the US, specifically looking at the county features: